gordonbrander/spellcaster/README.md

 The lightest FRP signals library.

-- Less than 4kb
-- Fine-grained reactivity and automatic dependency tracking.
+- Fine-grained reactive signals with automatic dependency tracking
-- Vanilla JavaScript.
-No compile step.
-Types provided by JSDoc.
+- Vanilla JavaScript with types provided by JSDoc
+- Zero dependencies, no compile step
+- Less than 4kb compressed

 ## Introduction